 5. Downward Facing Dog Pose

 Starting on your hands and knees, press your hands into the ground and straighten your legs as you lift your hips into the air.
 Relax your head and neck.
+This is a great way to strengthen your wrists and forearms.

 6. Dancing Shiva Pose